truecharts/website/docs/manual/SCALE/guides/dragonfish-storage.md

 Once you have completed updating your SCALE system to DragonFish, enter the following command in the TrueNAS SCALE shell ensuring it's ran as root and as shown below:

+`rm /mnt/tank/ix-applications/k3s/server/manifests/zfs-operator.yaml`
+*Replace `tank` in the command above with the name of your Apps-pool*

+and

 `k3s kubectl delete -f https://truecharts.org/openebsrem.yaml`

 and

 `k3s kubectl delete storageClass openebs-zfspv-default`

 Continue with the steps under "For new Users and Apps freshly installed on DragonFish"